harness/developer-hub/docs/frequently-asked-questions/harness-faqs/continuous-delivery-faqs.md

 #### Can I prune resources?

 Yes.
-You can manually delete Kubernetes resources using the [Delete](/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/kubernetes-executions/delete-kubernetes-resources) step, but you can also set Harness to perform resource pruning during deployment using the **Enable Kubernetes Pruning** setting in the **Rolling Deployment** and **Stage Deployment** (used in Blue Green deployments) steps.
+You can manually delete Kubernetes resources using the [Delete](/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/kubernetes-executions/delete-kubernetes-resources) step, but you can also set Harness to perform resource pruning during deployment using the **Enable Kubernetes Pruning** setting in the **Rolling Deployment** and **Stage Deployment** (used in blue green deployments) steps.